thnikk/Documentation/remap.rst

     Make sure you change "Newline" to "No line ending" in the bottom right of the serial monitor or the keypad will think you're trying to map every key to a newline character.

-Mac and Linux (if you don't want to install the Arduino IDE)
+Mac and Linux (Terminal)
 ************************************************************

 The procedure for Mac and Linux is the same since we'll be using the screen command on both.
-As we do on windows, you'll first need to find the serial port of the keypad.
-You can do so by entering this into the terminal:

-:code:`dmesg | grep tty`

-If you just plugged the keypad in, it should be the last thing listed.
-In my case it's using /dev/ttyACM0.
-Now we can start serial communications using screen.
+This command finds the first matching serial device (should be /dev/ttyACM* on linux and /dev/cu.usbmodem* on mac) and opens a screen session with the correct baudrate.

-:code:`screen /dev/ttyACM0 9600`
+:code:`screen $(ls -d /dev/* | grep "ACM\|usbmodem") 9600`

 That's it!